sam-may/higgs_dna_tutorial.github.io/index.md

 ![ttH FNUF Uncertainty](figures/fnuf_mgg_ttH_M125.png)

 We can next make some data/MC plots with the help of a `json` file that indicates which fields we want to plot from the `parquet` file and giving plot options.
+Pass this `json` file (explained below) with the option `--plots <path_to_your.json>` to `assess.py`.

 For example, to plot the lead/sublead photon ID MVAs and the gen-level Higgs pT, we can do:
 ```json
 {
     "LeadPhoton_mvaID" : {